 - Writing Awards

 Determine if the course has been evaluated by the U-M Office of Undergraduate Admissions Credit Evaluators.
-If it has, it will be listed on the LSA Transfer Equivalencies web page with information on if and how it transfers to U-M.
+If it has, the course will be listed on the Transfer Equivalencies web page with information on if and how it transfers to U-M.

-If the course is not listed on the LSA Transfer Equivalency web page, you need to have the course evaluated by the Credit Evaluators.
-Follow the instructions on the Office of Undergraduate Admission's Transfer Credit Equivalency Form to submit your course information for pre-evaluation by Admissions.
+If the course is not listed on the Transfer Equivalency web page, you need to have the course evaluated by the Credit Evaluators.
+Follow instructions on the Office of Undergraduate Admission's Transfer Credit Equivalency Form to submit your course information for pre-evaluation by Admissions.